wesleydeal/BasedCookingUserStyles/README.md

 # Based.Cooking User Styles

-Select an alterantive stylesheet for [based.cooking](https://based.cooking).
+Select an alternative stylesheet for [based.cooking](https://based.cooking).
 Currently built as a userscript for browser extensions like [Violentmonkey](https://violentmonkey.github.io/), though the idea of a browser extension is being considered.

 Want a style?
 Issues and pull requests are welcome.